pyodide/pyodide-blog/content/posts/fpcast.md

 to tell when a function pointer is being taken in Binaryen.
 However, in llvm bytecode there is a dedicated instruction for taking a function pointer and we can visit these instructions in an llvm pass.

-## Conclusion

-Function pointer casting is a slightly dumb problem